Ingredients: single-origin matcha

 Well, it's pesticide-free, 100% traceable, real matcha (not "green tea powder").
-And it's single-origin — rare, but hey, we've got it.
+And it's certified organic, single-origin matcha from a collection of small farmers in Shizuoka, which is a literal haven for beautiful sustainable agriculture.
 We don't add sugar or flavors, unlike most matcha you might have tried.

 You know how we roll.
 It's just pure.

 Our Matcha is rich and smooth, with a delicate flavor and fragrant, sweet aftertaste.